MAGNOLIA TABLE

 HOMESTEAD CRAFT VILLAGE

 Homestead Craft Village is located about five miles north of Waco.
 This unique craft village is the campus of the Ploughshare Institute for Sustainable Culture.
-Here you can learn hands on, the techniques used in each craft area from iron work to pottery.
+Here you can learn hands-on the techniques used in each craft area, from ironwork to pottery.

 Don’t miss the unique village when in Waco.
 It’s well worth the short drive.